 - 5.7.1 Prescription medicines for day pupils must be collected by a parent at the end of each half term.
 Prescription medicines for boarding pupils must be given to a parent or to the pupil at the end of each half term. - 5.7.2 The First Aid Officer will contact Parents when the date of prescription medicines has expired and these will either be returned to a parent or disposed by the school at parental request. - 5.7.3 Boarding staff will transfer date expired medicines or those no longer required for treatment for boarding pupils to a pharmacist for safe disposal.
 A receipt signed by the pharmacist will be retained in the boarding house surgery. - 5.7.4 If a dose of medicine is removed from the original container but not taken by a pupil it will be kept securely and returned to a parent (day pupils) or a pharmacist (boarding pupils) for safe disposal. - 5.7.5 A sharps box is used for the disposal of needles and other sharps.
 These are found in the First Aid Officer's room and the boarding house surgery.
-The First Aid Officer in the School and Head of Lairthwaite House will dispose of the contents by taking the sharps box to Keswick Cottage Hospital.
+The sharps box will be disposed of by an approved external contractor to the school.